Access to Justice Commissions. What they are, why states need them, and the American Bar Association's list of Access to Justice Commissions.

 Pro Bono and Volunteer Programs.
 A look at the courts' partnership programs with other entities to improve access.

 Redesigning Court Processes & Facilities.
-Provides guidelines and measures for redesigning for better access by the handicapped.
+Provides guidelines and measures for redesigning for better access.

 Rule and Process Simplification.
 When litigants are able to access information and forms and understand the processes, it improves public trust and confidence in the judicial system.